Kruger National Park Travel and Vacations

 We've curated the most essential – and interesting – material for your convenience and pleasure.

-The private game reserves in South Africa are some of the most popular luxury safari destinations on the African continent.
+The private game reserves that form part of the Greater Kruger National Park are some of the most popular luxury safari destinations on the African continent.
+These reserves share unfenced borders with the park.

 Here you will find information about some lesser-known activities, locations, and wildlife in Kruger.